draiN-NEO/sonic-unleashed-decompilation/README.md

 ## Discord Server
 If you're interested in helping out with the decompilation project, feel free to join the Discord server where I'll share more information about my findings:

+## Disclaimer
+All of the information in this repository is subject to change, such as the tools used for the projects and the scope of the goals.